A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Introduction

 A hybrid genetic algorithm (HGA) is presented in this study for solving both TSPD and FSTSP with the aim of minimizing total delivery time.
-While regular genetic algorithms only rely on crossovers and mutations to generate new solutions, hybrid genetic algorithms usually improve the generated solutions by local search methods or other heuristics in addition to those conventional techniques.
+While regular genetic algorithms only rely on crossovers and mutations to generate new solutions, hybrid genetic algorithms, also known as memetic algorithms \citep{moscato1989evolution}, usually improve the generated solutions by local search or other heuristics in addition to those conventional techniques.
 Hybrid genetic algorithms have been actively developed to solve various vehicle routing problems \citep{ho2008hybrid,vidal2012hybrid}, including the problem of our interest, TSPD/FSTSP \citep{ha2020hybrid}.

 Our HGA approach consists of three layers in its algorithmic structure.
 First, a regular genetic algorithm (GA) layer generates incomplete solutions by determining the customer nodes served by the truck and the drone, called truck nodes and drone nodes, respectively.
 Second, a dynamic programming (DP) layer completes the solutions by determining the combined nodes, where the drone departs from the truck or returns to the truck.
-Third, we use various local searches to improve the generated solutions.
+Third, we use various local search \bluenote{neighborhoods} to improve the generated solutions.